qlql489/aite/README_EN.md

 Aite is a desktop client built around the daily Claude Code workflow.

-Aite addresses the friction of using Claude Code purely in the terminal: switching across projects is cumbersome, browsing history is tedious, and tool activity lacks visibility.
-It provides a more efficient desktop workspace for those flows.
+With a desktop-native experience for multi-project management, fluid history browsing, and clear tool call visualization, Aite makes using Claude Code more efficient and enjoyable.

 <a id="desktop-preview"></a>
 ## Desktop Preview